 - 1. Engage the threshing mechanism and the feeder with switches (A) and (B). - 2.
-Set HEADER MEMORY rocker switch (D) in STUBBLE HEIGHT/AUTOFLOAT MODE position (A) or (B). - 3.
-Lower the header to the desired cutting height using the HEADER HEIGHT AND HEADER LATERAL FLOTATION rocker switch (C). - 4.
-Press AUTOMATIC HEADER HEIGHT CONTROL button (E) for a minimum of 2 seconds to store the height position.
+Set HEADER MEMORY rocker switch (D) in STUBBLE HEIGHT/AUTOFLOAT mode position (A) or (B). - 3.
+Lower the header to the desired cutting height using the HEADER HEIGHT and HEADER LATERAL FLOAT momentary switch (C). - Lightly press AUTOMATIC HEADER HEIGHT CONTROL button (E) for a minimum of 2 seconds to store the height position.
 A beep will confirm the setting.

-It is possible to store two different header height values by using HEADER MEMORY rocker switch (D) in STUBBLE HEIGHT/AUTOFLOAT MODE position (A) or (B).
+It is possible to store two different header height values by using HEADER MEMORY rocker switch (D) in STUBBLE HEIGHT/AUTOFLOAT mode position (A) or (B).

-5. To change one of the memorized header height set points while the combine is in use, use the HEADER HEIGHT AND HEADER LATERAL FLOTATION rocker switch (C) (slow up/down) to raise or lower header to the desired value.
-Press the AUTOMATIC HEADER HEIGHT CONTROL button (E) for a minimum of 2 seconds to store the new height position.
+5. To change one of the memorized header height set points while the combine is in use, use the HEADER HEIGHT AND HEADER LATERAL FLOAT rocker switch (C) (slow up/down) to raise or lower header to the desired value.
+Lightly press the AUTOMATIC HEADER HEIGHT CONTROL button (E) for a minimum of 2 seconds to store the new height position.
 A beep will confirm setting.

-Do not press too hard on AUTOMATIC HEADER HEIGHT CONTROL button (E), or float mode will be disengaged.
+Fully pressing AUTOMATIC HEADER HEIGHT CONTROL button (E), will disengage float mode.

-It is not necessary to press rocker switch (D) again after adjusting.
+It is not necessary to press rocker switch (D) again after changing header height set point.